rguides

 For larger projects, consider using roxygen2 format which generates manual pages automatically.

-Scope and Environments
+Scope and environments

 Understanding variable scope helps avoid confusing bugs.
 Variables defined inside a function don’t affect the global environment: